By Xiaomei Cai L.Ac., Ph.D. & Qineng Tan, L.Ac., Ph.D.

 Migraine episodes have a devastating impact on people’s ability to function normally.
 More than half of migraine sufferers miss at least two days of work per month, and many more try to get through their workdays even though they are in the middle of a migraine.

 While anyone can have migraines, women are three times more likely to experience them, especially during their reproductive years.
-Many women perceive their migraine to be a period headache, because it occurs prior to or during the menstrual period.
+Many women perceive their migraine to be a PMS headache or period headache, because it occurs prior to or during the menstrual period.
 These types of migraine can be particularly debilitating.
 The cause of headache is believed to be due to a sudden drop in estrogen.
 This same mechanism can cause frequent headaches during perimenopause or early menopause due to fluctuations in estrogen levels.

 Sometimes women are prescribed the use of continual oral contraceptive medication (i.e., skipping the placebo week of pills) in order to prevent drops in estrogen that may be causing migraine.
 This treatment does not work for everyone, though, and obviously is not helpful for women who may wish to get pregnant.